mattenbar/mattenbar.github.io/_posts/2020-09-07-react_final_project_and_how_to_send_emails.markdown

 ---
 layout: post
-title:      "React Final Project & how to send emails"
+title:      "React Final Project & How to Send Emails"
 date:       2020-09-07 16:47:06 -0400
 permalink:  react_final_project_and_how_to_send_emails
 ---